 |Crabs & Shrimps||$0.70||$0.75||$0.80|

 |Subtotal Direct Cost of Sales||$29,410||$69,940||$110,470|

-A detailed personnel plan is always needed before you think about how to start a fish farm.
+A detailed personnel plan is always needed in catfish business proposal.
 The personnel plan of Fishland is as follows:

 7.1 Company Staff

 Bob will act as the Chief Executive Officer of the company.
 The company will initially hire following people: